Standard 2.2 Safety – Case study 1

 This preschool / kindergarten service catering for Aboriginal and Torres Strait Islander children, is situated in a school setting in a remote location several hours drive from the nearest city.
 The service is surrounded on three sides by bushland, which poses increased risks during the bushfire season.
 Additionally, many family members volunteer as firefighters at this time.

-The location of the service presents it with unique challenges regarding child safety and emergency management that have required non-traditional solutions.
+The location of the service presents unique challenges regarding child safety and emergency management that have required non-traditional solutions.
 A key factor in reaching these solutions is the strong relationships established between the service and the school, families, local Aboriginal Elders and emergency organisations.
 This process is consistent with the service philosophy, which highlights the value of partnerships in achieving the best possible outcomes for children.
-The service is also in regular contact with their regulatory authority, which is familiar with their unique context and aware of their emergency management plans and procedures.
+The service is also in regular contact with their regulatory authority, which is very familiar with their unique context and aware of their emergency management plans and procedures.

 All staff receive training specific to child safety and emergency management as part of their induction to the service.
 This ensures all educators have a clear understanding of their roles, responsibilities and expectations in relation to child safety and emergency management in general, as well as the specific procedures required in their particular setting.

 Staff also receive annual refresher training to ensure they remain familiar with related policies and procedures and are clear about their respective roles and responsibilities.
-Following the most recent refresher trainer, the director held a Q&A with educators about what they learned and how it linked to the service’s philosophy, policies and procedures.
+Following the most recent refresher training, the director held a Q&A with educators about what they had learned and how it linked to the service’s philosophy, policies and procedures.
 The Q&A also required educators to explain the purpose and rationale behind current practice, to ensure this was clear to everyone.

 Regular emergency drills are held throughout the year to ensure all children and educators are familiar with the procedures.
 Each term a date is identified in the calendar to ensure they happen regularly.
 During the bushfire season the drills occur every three weeks.
-Afterwards, the director facilitates discussions with all educators individually as well as during team meetings, to reflect on the drills with a view to seeing where and how they can improve.
+Afterwards, the director facilitates discussions with all educators individually as well as during team meetings, to critically reflect on the drills with a view to seeing where and how they can improve.
 Details of the drills and follow up reflections are documented as an ongoing record and to inform any changes that might be required.
 Recent critical reflections following a drill identified that further items should be added to the emergency pack and a staff member allocated to regularly check that all equipment is in working order and not past its use-by date.

 Educators have developed teaching resources, including story books and puppets to act out possible scenarios, as a way of talking to children about the emergency procedures and providing them with time and space to ask questions or talk about their concerns.
 Practicing emergency drills every three weeks during bush fire season also helps the children to see these procedures as part of the normal program and means they are less likely to become distressed if a real emergency occurs.

 Educators are also mindful that bush fire season can be a stressful time of year for all involved.
 It’s important, therefore, that they are emotionally prepared and equipped to support themselves and others in an emergency.
 With this in mind, the director and two educators attended a training course about building positive mental health skills, including coping skills and managing stress.
 The school principal and a teacher from the school also attended.
-This information was shared in a combined meeting with staff from the service and the school to assist everyone support children, families and each other in a potential emergency situation or the aftermath.
+This information was shared in a combined meeting with staff from the service and the school to assist everyone to support children, families and each other in a potential emergency situation or the aftermath.

 In another collaboration with the school, the educational leader and school principal sought to increase the knowledge, skill and confidence of all staff in teaching children protective behaviours.
 Following a recent child protection training, the educational leader did some additional research about incorporating protective behaviour concepts and strategies in the educational program.
 They also undertook a review of their resource library specific to protective behaviours.
 In doing so, they discovered a lack of suitable resources on this topic, both for children and families.
 This led to further conversations with the school principal about how they can work better together to promote child safety and protective behaviours within the local community.
 This included looking at key messages for families and community members about child safety.
 It also included sharing existing resources between the service and the school specific to child safety and protective behaviours.